42Alena/ft_transcendence-ping-pong-website/docs/devlog/alena_todo_done.md

 	+ saveMessageInDB()

 ### UserManager
+	+ added additional check for get users/id if not deleted
 ### User_routes
 ### domain types
 	- corrected types for messages, excuded public msg. will be no public chat